holderbaum/resume/resume.md

 ### Legacy System Refactoring

-Most companies I have worked with so far had their fair share of wildly grown and mostly untested legacy systems that where still an integral part of their infrastructure and products.
+Most companies I have worked with so far had their fair share of historically grown and untested systems that where still an integral part of their revenue generation.

-I have a lot of experience in incrementally converting an existing untested legacy system into stable and maintainable software while staying in production and continuing feature development.
+I have a lot of experience in incrementally converting existing untested systems into stable and maintainable software while staying in production and continuing feature development.
+This can be part of a transformation into public cloud, private cloud or classic on-premise infrastructure.

 \newpage

 ## Project References (excerpt)

+The following pages contain descriptions of some of the projects I have been working at in the past ten years.

 \begin{minipage}[t]{0.3\textwidth}
 \begin{figure}[H]